Aluminium Profiles in the Sign Industry: Technical Guide

 Temper Designation

-In aluminium specification, temper designation is just as critical as alloy selection.
-Temper defines the mechanical properties achieved through heat treatment and ageing.
+In aluminium specification, temper designation is just as critical as alloy selection because it defines the mechanical properties achieved through controlled heat treatment and ageing processes.
+While the alloy determines the base chemistry, the temper determines the strength, hardness, flexibility, and machinability of the final product.

 T4 Temper (Solution Heat Treated & Naturally Aged)